Our Future Path! A plan for a better world!

 We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defense, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America.

-In order for the government to do the best job it can for all its people, it will need to be run by the best people.
+For the government to do the best job it can for all its people, it will need to be run by the best individuals.
 Therefore, our electoral process needs to help us to find and to elect the individuals who will do the best job of representing us and running our government, and not those individuals who are just better at getting elected.

 In addition, we cannot limit our candidates to those who belong to a political party or who are backed by special interest groups.
 Therefore, we need to remove the political parties from the process and to limit the influence of special interest groups.
 (See Political Parties.)

 With the above considerations in mind, it seems like we need to do more of a talent search instead of having political campaigns.
 Therefore, we would first need a process for recruiting, evaluating and selecting the best and most qualified candidates.
-Since we still want to give everyone a say in who represents us in our governments, we would still want to have an election.
-This means that everyone would still need to learn about the candidates, and to do their own evaluations and selection.
+Since we still want to give all of us a say in who represents us in our governments, we would still want to have an election.
+This means that we all would still need to learn about the candidates, and to do our own evaluations and selection.

-Since we want the best candidate for the job and not the candidate who is best at campaigning, we will need a new method for the voters to learn about the candidates.
-This new method would need to provide each and every voter and candidate a fair and equitable opportunity to ask and to answer questions, and to discuss the issues.
-Then, once the voters have made their selections, we need to have a better way for voters to vote for their choices.
+Since we want the best candidate for the job and not the candidate who is best at campaigning, we will need a new method for us, the voters, to learn about the candidates.
+This new method would need to provide a fair and equitable opportunity for all voters and candidates to ask and to answer questions, and to discuss the issues.
+Then, once we, the voters, have made our selections, we need to have a better way for us to vote for our choices.

 Voters

-The first step would be to ensure that we have a good method of ensuring that only people who are authorized to vote can register to vote.
-We also need to ensure that the voter rolls remain clean, so that only the authorized voters in a given precinct are listed.
+The first step would be to ensure that we have a good method of ensuring that only individuals who are authorized to vote can register to vote.
+We also need to ensure that the voter rolls remain clean, so that only the authorized voters are listed in each precinct.

 A better way to keep the voting rolls clean would be to move it up to the federal level.
 The federal government would keep track of all voters.
 Each voter could only be listed with one address that would correspond with one and only one voting precinct.
 This means a voter could not be registered to vote in more than one precinct.
 When someone moves or dies, the federal roll would be updated.
 There would be no need for a voter to reregister to vote.

 Each precinct could then pull their current clean voting roll from the federal voting roll.
-Any local rules, like no convicted felons or non-citizen, that would prevent someone from voting in a given precinct could them be applied.
+Any local rules for that precinct that would prevent someone from voting could then be applied, like no convicted felons or non-citizens.

-Then we want to make sure that the people showing up to vote are who they say they are.
-This means that everyone would need to provide some appropriate proof as to who they are.
-This may be as simple as some form of valid identification that has a picture, or something more high tech like a finger print scanner or facial recognition software.
-Whatever method is used, it must ensure that people who are authorized to vote can do so.
-We also need to ensure everyone has appropriate identification that can be fairly easily obtained without an excessive cost associated with it, since we do not want to suppress the right of any valid voter to vote.
+Then we want to make sure that the individuals showing up to vote are who they say they are.
+This means that we all would need to provide some appropriate proof as to who we are.
+This may be as simple as some form of valid identification that has a picture, or something higher tech like a fingerprint scanner or facial recognition software.
+Whatever method is used, it must ensure that individuals who are authorized to vote can do so.
+We also need to ensure everyone has appropriate identification that can be easily obtained without an excessive cost associated with it, since we do not want to suppress the right of any valid voter to vote.

 Campaigning

-Instead of the candidates being in charge of their campaigns, we must take control.
+Instead of the candidates dictating when, where and how they campaign, we must take control.
 We should have the right to decide what the candidates need to talk about, what questions they need to answer, when and where they must debate their opponents, and what other events they should come to.
 Since we would be their bosses, we need to show them that we are their bosses right from the start.

 Campaign Financing

 The most important change we need to make in our political campaigns is with the way they are financed.
-This could start with some incremental changes, but would really need to be completely overhauled in order to truly fix the way our political campaigns are financed.
+This could start with some incremental changes but would really need to be completely overhauled so that we can truly fix the way our political campaigns are financed.

 The first issue is with all the money coming in from outside the candidates' districts.
 Some individuals and groups want more influence over some legislation or policy than they could get with just their representatives.
 Therefore, they may donate to candidate campaigns in other states and other districts in order to buy some extra influence.
 If these candidates want or need this money for their current campaigns or want or need additional money for future campaigns, then they may feel obligated to represent the interests of these outsiders over the interests of their constituents.

-Our representative need to represent the interests of their constituents, so the first thing we need to do is to bar all money coming from outside groups.
-This would need to include any outside money being funneled through special interest groups, political action committees, and political parties Of course, in order to ensure there is no outside money, the source of all campaign donations would need to be reported.
+Our representatives need to represent the interests of us, their constituents, so the first thing we need to do is to bar all money coming from outside groups.
+This would need to include any outside money being funneled through special interest groups, political action committees, and political parties.
+Of course, to ensure there is no outside money, the source of all campaign donations would need to be reported.
 That is, there could not be any dark money coming in.

-The next issue is with people who can afford to make really big donations.
-Since less money would come in from outside donors, a really rich individual living in the district could potentially donate a significant portion of a candidates' campaign money.
-If the candidate that this rich individual donated to was elected, then this donor could end up having bought some extra influence.
-The only way to prevent this extra influence buying would be to limit donations to some relatively small amount per person.
+The next issue is with individuals who can afford to make extra-large donations.
+Since less money would come in from outside donors, a rich individual living in the district could potentially donate a significant portion of a candidate’s campaign money.
+If the candidate to whom this rich individual donated was elected, then this donor could end up having bought some extra influence.
+The only way to prevent this buying of extra influence would be to limit donations to some relatively small amount per person.

 With the above limits on outside and individual donations, we would end up with a new issue.
-That is, campaigns may not be about to get enough money donated in order to finance an effective campaign.
+That is, campaigns may not be able to get enough money donated to finance an effective campaign.
 This leads us to what really should be done to overhaul our campaign financing.
 We need clean election laws that would have our governments provide all the campaign financing.
-This would eliminate any donor influence buying, and shift our political campaigns from who can buy the most advertising to who is truly the best candidate.
+This would eliminate any donor influence buying and shift our political campaigns from who can buy the most advertising to who is truly the best candidate.

 The government would budget the same amount of funds for all qualified candidates in each district.
 Each candidate would get a budget that would be proportionate to the size of the district that that candidate was running in.
-There would be one budget for each primary candidate and a separate budget for each general election candidate.
+There would be one budget for each primary candidate, when needed, and a separate budget for each general election candidate.

 The campaign funds would be dispersed directly by the government and the government would ensure that funds would only be used for authorized campaign expenses.
-These funds would cover such things as debates, rallies, advertising and other campaign related expenses.
+These funds would cover such things as debates, rallies, advertising and other expenses related to the campaign.
 Our governments should have more than enough to pay for the campaigns, since our elected representatives would not need to include all the earmarks intended to pay back their campaign donors in the bills they pass.

-The government would also sponsor a number of events like debates, meet and greets, and town hall meetings, where voters would have an opportunity to get to know and to compare the candidates.
+The government would also sponsor multiple events like debates, meet and greets, and town hall meetings, where we, the voters, would have an opportunity to get to know and to compare the candidates.
 In addition to any government sponsored events, any group or individual could also sponsor an election related event.
-These additional events would not be to support a given candidate, but would provide the sponsors and their guests an additional opportunity to get to know and to compare the candidates.
+These additional events would not be to support a given candidate but would provide the sponsors and their guests with an additional opportunity to get to know and to compare the candidates.

-For all of these events, whether it was for a government sponsored or a privately sponsored event, each candidate would need to be invited and provided any appropriate transportation, meals and accommodations.
+For all these events, whether it was government sponsored or privately sponsored, each candidate would need to be invited and provided with any appropriate transportation, accommodation and meals.
 Speaking order at all these events would be random or would be rotated.
-Each candidate would also be provided equal time to talk, to answer questions and to respond to comments made by other candidates.
+Each candidate would also be provided with equal time to talk, to answer questions and to respond to comments made by other candidates.

 Campaign Promises

 During a campaign, a lot of candidates spend a lot of time promising to do various things that are popular with their current audience while avoiding talking about the things that are unpopular.
-Since each candidate will often promise a lot of different things for different people, it is likely that most people will like some promises, but dislike others.
+Since each candidate will often promise a lot of different things for different individuals and groups, it is likely that most of us will like some promises, but dislike others.
 In addition, many campaign promises are vague.
-Candidates may promise things like lower taxes or more jobs, but do not give any details as to how they will do it.
+Candidates may promise things like lower taxes or more jobs, but do not give us any details as to how they will do it.

-Another problem with campaign promises is that they are not always kept or what is actually done is not what people thought they were voting for.
-In addition, legislation is often passed for the things that the candidates did not talk about and for which most people may not have wanted or that would not really be good for most of us.
+Another problem with campaign promises is that they are not always kept or what is done is not what we thought we were voting for.
+In addition, legislation is often passed for the things that the candidates did not talk about and for which most of us may not have wanted or that would not really be good for most of us.

 When a candidate is elected, we do not always know whether voters really preferred this candidate over the others, were swayed by one or more of that candidate’s promises, or settled for the candidate that they hoped would do the least amount of harm.

-In fact, most people may not even like many or most of the positions taken and promises made by any of the candidates.
-Therefore, voters may simply end up electing the candidate with positions and promises they liked on some issues important to them or with the least positions and promises they disliked.
+In fact, most of us may not even like many or most of the positions taken and promises made by any of the candidates.
+Therefore, we may simply end up electing the candidate with positions and promises we like on some issues important to us or with the least positions and promises that we dislike.
 I often find myself voting for whichever candidate seems like the lesser of two or more evils.

 Candidates often promise to do things like lower taxes, spend more on some things, spend less on other things, or to fix this or that issue.
 Most of the time, these promises are vague.
-We should not allow candidates to be making these types of vague campaign promises.
-If a candidate has a specific well thought out plan to do something, then they should present it so that we can see the details and make up our minds on whether or not we think it would work.
+We should not allow candidates to make these types of vague campaign promises.
+If a candidate has a specific well-thought-out plan to do something, then they should present it so that we can see the details and make up our minds on whether we think it would work or not.

-Barring a well defined plan, candidates should stick to discussing the issues and the plusses and minuses of possible solutions.
-We want our candidates to show us that they are well informed about the issues and the job they are running for, will listen to our views, and can evaluate and analyze issues and any possible solutions.
+Barring a well-defined plan, candidates should stick to discussing the issues and the plusses and minuses of possible solutions.
+We want our candidates to show us that they are knowledgeable and well informed about the issues and the job they are running for, will listen to our views, and can evaluate and analyze issues and any possible solutions.
 We do not need representatives who manipulate their way into office with vague promises.

-What we want is to give everyone the chance to express and to debate their ideas about the issues and to propose solutions.
+What we want is to give all of us the chance to express and to debate our ideas about the issues and to propose solutions.
 We should be able to submit our ideas to our representatives or to bring them up at town hall like meetings.
-Our representatives should also have the right to debate the issues just like any other citizen, but they should not be allowed to simply impose their ideas on their constituents.
+Our representatives should also have the right to debate the issues just like any other citizen, but they should not be allowed to simply impose their ideas on us, their constituents.

 Voting Systen

-For instance, we can look at a case with 3 candidates.
-In head to head races, candidate B would win 60% to 40% over candidate A, candidate C would win 60% to 40% over candidate A, and candidates B and C would split the vote with about 50% each.
+For instance, we can look at an example case with 3 candidates.
+In head-to-head races, candidate B would win 60% to 40% over candidate A, candidate C would win 60% to 40% over candidate A, and candidates B and C would split the vote with about 50% each.
 With all 3 candidates in the race, candidate A would get about 40% of the votes and candidates B and C would then split the vote of their supporters so that each would only get about 30% of the vote.
 This would mean that the least preferred candidate would win with only 40% of the vote.

-For instance, It would be like telling everyone that they could only vote for vanilla or chocolate ice cream.
-Although, given the extreme candidates we are now getting, it would be more like needing to choose between just two types of pizza. where one was vegetarian with broccoli, cauliflower and pineapple slices and one that was all meat with spam, haggis and liver bits.
+For instance, it would be like telling everyone that they could only vote for vanilla or chocolate ice cream.
+Although, given the extreme candidates we are now getting, my pizza example might be more appropriate.
+That is, it would be more like needing to choose between just two types of pizza. where one was vegetarian with broccoli, cauliflower and pineapple slices and one that was all meat with spam, haggis and liver bits.

 We also need to look at this from a potential candidate's point of view.
-If there were already 2 candidates (X and Y) in the race and this third candidate (Z) wanted to run, then this third candidate (Z) might have to worry about being a spoiler.
-That would especially be true if candidate Z would appeal to a lot more of the voters who would have voted for the candidate that would have won the race in a head to head race between candidates X and Y.
+If there were already 2 candidates (X and Y) in the race and this third candidate (Z) wanted to run, then this third candidate (Z) would need to worry about possibly being a spoiler.
+This would especially be true if a lot more of the voters who would have voted for the candidate who would have won in a head-to-head race between candidates X and Y voted for candidate Z.

 From the above, we can see the dilemma that candidate Z is in.
-Even thought candidate Z would be preferred by more voters than either of the other 2 candidates, candidate Z would not only lose in a 3 way race, but would allow the least favored candidate to win.
+Even though candidate Z would be preferred by more voters than either of the other 2 candidates in head-to-head matchups, candidate Z would not only lose in a 3-way race but would allow the least favored candidate to win.
 Therefore, candidate Z and a lot of other great candidates may not run for office for fear of being a spoiler.

 What we need is a voting system that will allow us to vote for our preferred candidate without worrying that our vote might be wasted on a candidate that may have less of a chance of winning or that we might allow a far less desirable candidate to win.
 The way to ensure that the most desirable candidate wins would be to require that the winning candidate must get a majority of the votes.
-However, with more than 2 candidates, that is easier said than done.
+However, with more than 2 candidates, that is not always possible with a single election when using a plurality voting system.

-When no one gets a required majority, the usual thing to do is have a runoff election.
-Of course, having a runoff election has a number of its own problems.
-For instance, it would be time consuming, expensive and inconvenient for everyone involved.
-In addition, fewer people usually bother to vote in runoff elections, which reduces their legitimacy.
-We also would have a issue in cases where there were more than 3 candidates, in that it might not be fair to limit the runoff to just the top 2 candidates.
+When no one gets a required majority, the usual thing to do is to have a runoff election.
+Of course, having a runoff election has a few of its own problems.
+For instance, it would be time-consuming, expensive and inconvenient for everyone involved.
+In addition, fewer voters usually bother to vote in runoff elections, which reduces their legitimacy.
+We also would have an issue in cases where there were more than 3 candidates, in that it might not be fair to limit the runoff to just the top 2 candidates.

 Luckily, we can eliminate most of the problems of having a runoff by incorporating the runoff in the original election.
-This instant runoff can easily be done by allowing people to rank the candidates as their first choice, second choice, third choice, etc. If no candidate gets a majority of the first choice votes, then the candidate with the least votes would be eliminated.
-If a voter's first choice candidate is eliminated, then that voter's second choice would become the voter's new first choice.
+This instant runoff can easily be done by allowing us to rank the candidates as our first choice, second choice, third choice, etc. If no candidate gets a majority of the first-choice votes, then the candidate with the least votes would be eliminated.
+If our first-choice candidate is eliminated, then our second choice would become our new first choice.
 This would be repeated until a candidate gets a majority of the new first choice votes.

 This type of instant runoff election is usually called Ranked Choice Voting, but is also known as Preferential Voting, Instant Runoff Voting, and Alternative Voting.
 This eliminates all the problems with having a separate runoff election.
-It also allows you to vote for all of your preferred candidates without worrying that some of them may turn out to be spoilers.
-In fact, when voters do not need to worry about spoilers, they may find that some of those supposed spoilers were actually the preferred candidates of the majority of the voters.
+It also allows us to vote for all our preferred candidates without worrying that some of them may turn out to be spoilers.
+In fact, when we do not need to worry about spoilers, we may find that some of those supposed spoilers were the preferred candidates of a majority of the voters.
 In addition, if potential candidates did not need to worry about being a spoiler, we would get more and potentially better candidates.

 Ranked Choice Voting

-Although Ranked Choice Voting has recently been gaining some following in many different places here in the United States and around the world, many people still find it a bit confusing.
-Therefore, we should take a little bit of a closer look at it before we move on to a description of the new electoral process.
+Although Ranked Choice Voting has recently been gaining some following in many different places here in the United States and around the world, many of us still do not fully understand it.
+Therefore, we should take a little bit of a closer look at it before we move on to a description of the new electoral process that would include it.

-Unlike with plurality voting, this form of voting requires that a candidate needs to get a majority of the votes to win.
-However, it eliminates the need for any runoff elections, and ensures that all voters' votes count instead of some potentially being wasted on "spoiler" candidates.
+Unlike plurality voting, this form of voting requires that a candidate must get a majority of the votes to win.
+However, it eliminates the need for any separate runoff elections, and ensures that all voters' votes count instead of some potentially being wasted on "spoiler" candidates.
 One of the biggest advantages of Ranked Choice Voting is that it greatly increases the odds of the voters' preferred candidates winning the elections.

-It has also been found that candidates have engaged in much less negative campaigning when Ranked Choice Voting is used.
-Candidates may have worried about getting more than just first choice votes.
-Therefore, they did not want to alienate voters who might prefer the candidates that they would have attached and then lose those voters possible second or third choice votes.
-In addition, since candidates need to appeal to more voters in order to get a majority, more centrist or moderate candidates have more of an edge over the more extreme candidates.
+It has also been found that when Ranked Choice Voting is used the candidates engage in much less negative campaigning.
+The reason stems from the fact that candidates may need to get more than just first choice votes.
+To do that, they do not want to alienate voters who might prefer the candidates that they would have attacked and then lose those voters’ possible second or third choice votes.
+In addition, since candidates need to appeal to more voters to get a majority, more centrist or moderate candidates have more of an edge over the more extreme candidates.

-One way to look at this form of voting is that it simulates a series of one on one matchups of the candidates.
-We would keep eliminating the losing candidates until we had a winner.
-This would be something like the playoffs in sports, except that all the matchups get played at once and only one candidate gets eliminated in each round.
+One way to look at this form of voting is that it simulates a series of one-on-one matchups of the candidates.
+This would be something like the playoffs in sports, except that all the matches get voted on at once and then all the matchups and eliminations are done after the voting is done.
+In addition, each matchup would be done with all the remaining candidates and only one candidate gets eliminated in each matchup.
+The election officials would keep tallying votes and eliminating a losing candidate until there was a winner.

-We would also only use Ranked Choice Voting when we need to select between 3 or more candidates.
+However, we would only need to use Ranked Choice Voting when we must select between 3 or more candidates.
 With 3 candidates, we would have the option to select our first and second choices.
 We would not need to select our third choice, since that would obviously be the unselected candidate.
 With 5 candidates, we would have the option to select our first, second, third and fourth choices.

 Mark one circle in each column 1st Choice 2nd Choice